- About ABA

 Previous Grand Prize winners for the Young Birder of the Year Contest may compete in individual modules provided they meet the age requirements, but they are NOT eligible to win the Young Birder of the Year Grand Prize more than one time in a given age division.
 It is possible to win the Grand Prize in the 10 - 13 Division, and then again in the 14 -18 Division, provided you meet the age requirements.

 You are not required to compete for the Young Birder of the Year Grand Prizes to participate in the contest - you may choose to participate in one to three modules of your choice.
+In any case, you may only compete in a maximum of 3 modules, total.

 With the first-time participant registration fee, you will receive an ABA Field Notebook, ABA Field Notebook Manual, the National Geographic Field Guide, and an ABA TripList.
 Repeat participants receive the ABA Field Notebook, and the ABA TripList.